Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Introduction

-It is worth mentioning that determining probability amplitudes for pure Gaussian states requires the computation of Hafnians of matrices with half the size of those used in the computation of probabilities of mixed states.
-This implies that the estimation of the LXE score can be done for a range of detected photons approximately twice as large as that used in the validation of recent GBS experiments~\cite{zhong2020quantum, zhong2021phase, madsen2022quantum, deng2023gaussian}, thus representing a significant improvement in the validation of GBS implementations.
+It is worth mentioning that determining probability amplitudes for pure Gaussian states requires the computation of hafnians of matrices with half the size of those used in the computation of probabilities of mixed states.
+This implies that the estimation of the LXE score can be done for a range of detected photons approximately twice as large as that used in the validation of recent GBS experiments~\cite{zhong2020quantum, zhong2021phase, madsen2022quantum, deng2023gaussian}, thus representing a significant improvement in the validation of these implementations.

-We consider that our proposed validation technique will be of significant importance and utility to the field of GBS verification.
-Moreover, our computation of the ideal score sets the stage for a different type of validation of current and future GBS implementations, one where we assert that verifying GBS should only require the evaluation of probabilities corresponding to unitary models, not to mixed states ground truths.
+We consider that the LXE score will be of significant importance and utility to the field of GBS verification.
+Moreover, our computation of the ideal score sets the stage for an alternative approach to the validation of GBS implementations, one where we assert that verifying GBS should require the evaluation of probabilities corresponding to unitary models, not to mixed states ground truths.

 This paper is organized as follows: In Sec.~\ref{sec:gbs_setup} we describe the GBS setup that we will consider throughout the article, and we will introduce the concept of \textit{model} of a GBS implementation.
 In Sec.~\ref{sec:lxe_gbs} we will discuss how to use the LXE score to validate GBS experiments.
-Sec.~\ref{sec:lxe_score_sqz} is devoted to the detailed computation of the ideal LXE score.
-In Sec.~\ref{sec:no_vacuum} we will bring attention to some interesting features of the ideal score when $M=R$.
+Sec.~\ref{sec:lxe_score_sqz} is devoted to the detailed computation of the ideal LXE score for setups that use input squeezed states with the same squeezing parameter, while Sec.~\ref{sec:different_squeezing} shows how to compute the score for models that use different squeezing parameters.
+In Sec.~\ref{sec:no_vacuum} we will bring attention to some interesting features of the ideal score when $R=M$.
+Here, we also present the numerical estimations of the score for GBS setups that are not in the limit of $M\rightarrow\infty$, and for some simple models that include transmission losses.
 Finally, we will conclude in Sec.~\ref{sec:discussion}.